Francine Luce: Jazz Singer-Songwriter-Performer

 A Voice that touches the heartCountless World-class musicians

 “The remarkable singer Francine Luce”.
 The Guardian

-Nothing is static with Francine.
-As life and Nature, each day has a new dawn, and so it is that each performance with Francine is a new experience with a life of its own.
+As each day brings a new dawn, as life and nature evolve, so each of Francine’s performances is a new and exciting experience with a life of its own..

 Francine is highly acclaimed for her artistry in redefining the voice – using it as a versatile instrument.
 For her, the voice can be reshaped according its purpose: for example, she can sing “straight” with the warmth, range and vibrancy of a great jazz or blues vocalist and, in a moment, alter her voice to create pure sounds drawn from nature and life’s experience.
 It is this special blend of song and sound which makes Francine’s treatment of the voice so remarkable.

 Music has no limits with Francine and this shows in her career.
-Unexpectedly, Francine marked her debut as a lead singer-songwriter and backing vocalist in Martinique to then embark on an exceptional musical path that lead her straight away on the International Music Scene, following in France, to then establish herself in the UK in 1987, involved with the London Improvised Music scene, releasing her acclaimed first CD Bò kay la vi-a (OGUN) featuring Louis Moholo, Paul Rogers, Keith Tippett, Paul Rutherford, Claude Deppa and Evan Parker and performing worldwide Europe, Caribbean, Africa, Japan, India.
+Unexpectedly, Francine made her debut as a lead singer-songwriter and backing vocalist on the Caribbean island of Martinique before embarking on an exceptional musical path that lead her straight away onto the International Music Scene, first in France, and then establishing herself in 1987 in the UK on the London Improvised Music scene, releasing her acclaimed first CD Bò kay la vi-a (OGUN) featuring Louis Moholo, Paul Rogers, Keith Tippett, Paul Rutherford, Claude Deppa and Evan Parker and performing worldwide in Europe, the Caribbean, Africa, Japan and India.